LynnDeddie/netflix-content-analysis/README.md

     The most common genre is Comedy

     2019 had the highest number of releases

-    The most frequent production country is likely the United States

     Why This Matters

 Netflix relies heavily on analytics to decide what content to recommend, renew, or acquire.
 This type of data analysis mimics real-world business intelligence work, where data-driven decisions improve user experience and engagement.

+    ##Project 2: World Happiness Report Analysis
+    Project Overview

+This project dives into the World Happiness dataset, analyzing happiness scores across countries, regions, and time.
+The primary goal was to understand what regions are the happiest, how countries rank, and to engineer new features to support these insights.
+ Tools Used

+    Python (Pandas)

+    Jupyter Notebook

+ Key Tasks Performed

+    Data Cleaning

+        Checked and handled missing values

+        Standardized region names

+        Cleaned up scoring columns and removed inconsistencies

+    Feature Engineering

+        Created happiness_ratio (normalized happiness score)

+        Mapped regions to new region IDs

+        Grouped countries by average score

+        Extracted top 10 happiest countries

+    Insights & Analysis

+        Highest-ranking regions in happiness

+        Average happiness per country

+        Regions with highest average happiness scores

+Sample Insights

+    Norway, Denmark, and Iceland were among the top 3 happiest countries

+    The region with the highest happiness score was Western Europe

+    Feature engineering helped categorize regions into IDs for easier grouping

+ Why This Matters

+Understanding happiness across regions can help governments, NGOs, and researchers prioritize development initiatives and measure the impact of their policies.
+Data storytelling here plays a critical role in making such data approachable.

+Final Notes

+Both of these projects are foundational examples of:

+    Real-world data cleaning

+    Insight extraction

+    Working with messy, practical data